fomightez/pmc_id_converter_demo-binder/README.md

 ## Attribution

 ***Clarifying Software Attribution: I, Wayne, am not involved with suqingdong's pmc_id_converter development in any way.
 I simply set up this repository to demonstrate the use of it in MyBinder-served Jupyter Sessions.
-See the links above and below for the materials by suqingdong who develops and maintains fpmc_id_converter.***
+See the links above and below for the materials by suqingdong who develops and maintains pmc_id_converter.***

 --------